TheAlgorithms/Ruby/project_euler/README.md

 * You can have as many helper functions as you want but there should be one main function called `solution` which should satisfy the conditions as stated below:
   * It should contain positional argument(s) whose default value is the question input.
 Example: Please take a look at [Problem 1](https://projecteuler.net/problem=1) where the question is to *Find the sum of all the multiples of 3 or 5 below 1000.* In this case the main solution function will be `solution(limit: int = 1000)`.
   * When the `solution` function is called without any arguments like so: `solution()`, it should return the answer to the problem.

-### Solution Template

-You can use the below template as your starting point but please read the [Coding Style](https://github.com/TheAlgorithms/Python/blob/master/project_euler/README.md#coding-style) first to understand how the template works.